uswds/uswds-site/_components/alerts.md

       </ul>
       <h4>Accessibility</h4>
       <ul class="usa-content-list">
-        <li>If the message is not interactive, use the ARIA <code>role=<wbr>"alert"</code> to inform assistive technologies of a time-sensitive and important message.
+        <li><strong>Use the proper ARIA role.</strong> If the message is not interactive, use the ARIA <code>role=<wbr>"alert"</code> to inform assistive technologies of a time-sensitive and important message.
 If the message is interactive, use the use the ARIA <code>role=<wbr>"alertdialog"</code> instead.</li>
-        <li>Do not visually hide alert messages on the page and then make them visible when they are needed.
-Users of older assistive technologies may still be able to perceive the alert messages even if they are not currently applicable.</li>
+        <li><strong>Don’t visually hide alert messages and then make them visible when they are needed.</strong> Users of older assistive technologies may still be able to perceive the alert messages even if they are not currently applicable.</li>
       </ul>
     </div>
   </div>